dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-mongodb.md

 You can then interact with the server at `localhost:27017`.
 If you do not specify a `databaseName` value in your component definition, make sure to create a database named `daprStore`.

-In order to use the MongoDB state store for transactions and as an actor state store, you will need to run MongoDB as a Replica Set.
-Please refer to [the official documentation](https://www.mongodb.com/compatibility/deploying-a-mongodb-cluster-with-docker) for how to create a 3-node Replica Set using Docker.
+In order to use the MongoDB state store for transactions and as an actor state store, you need to run MongoDB as a Replica Set.
+Refer to [the official documentation](https://www.mongodb.com/compatibility/deploying-a-mongodb-cluster-with-docker) for how to create a 3-node Replica Set using Docker.
 {{% /codetab %}}

 {{% codetab %}}